- Accueil

 - Apply quantitative and qualitative techniques to support analysis using data with standard office and statistical software

-- Demonstrate work ethics to foster corporate socially responsible conduct in workplace
+- Demonstrate a strong work ethic to foster a socially responsible behaviour in the workplace

 Other information